JvanKatwijk/dab-cmdline/README.md

 	T H E   C A L L B A C K  F U N C T I O N S

- The ensemble  - when discovered in the selected channel - is presented as a list of strings, The boolean parameter tells whether or not an ensemble was found.
+ The ensemble  - when discovered in the selected channel - is presented as a list of strings.
+The list is handed over to the user  of the library by a callback function.
+ The boolean parameter tells whether or not an ensemble was found.
 If no ensemble was found, it is (almost) certain that there is no decent signal.
- The type of the callback function should be conformant to
+ The type of the callback function providing the program nmes as appearing in the ensemble, should be conformant to

 	typedef void (*cb_ensemble_t)(std::list<std::string>, bool);

  Note that this function is *required* to be provided for,

  The resulting audio samples - if any - are returned as pairs of 16 bit integers, with the length (in items), and the baudrate as other parameters.
+The PCM samples are passed on by the library to the user through a callback function.
  The type of the callback function should be conformant to

 	typedef void (*cb_audio_t)(int16_t *, int, int);